0800 9774848

 Get your tone right

+An important skill in credit control is knowing how to adapt your approach.
 One of the main characteristics of a successful credit controller is knowing when to apply the pressure in order to get paid.

 Read: Do you need to be aggressive to get paid?

-Put formal processes in place
+Put clear and formal processes in place

 It’s great credit control practice to have various processes in place, from when to contact customers throughout the credit period to how to respond to different disputes and late payment excuses.

-Formal processes can also be useful from a relationship-building aspect.
+Formal processes and clear guidelines can also be useful from a relationship-building aspect.
 For example, by having stock responses to sometimes difficult situations, much of the negative emotion can be taken out of the equation and more constructive conversations can take place.
 Likewise, being able to fall back on T&Cs and policies can be useful when chasing overdue payments, differentiating your actions with those being dictated by company policy.

 This can help to preserve the relationship even when it’s at its most delicate.